Serves: 8 to 12

 In a heavy pot, heat the oil and sauté the onions and garlic over medium heat until golden, about 5 minutes.
 Add the spices, tomato paste and chipotle chiles to the pan and cook, stirring constantly, until the mixture begins to deeply caramelize (this is where a lot of the flavor develops).
 Turn the heat up a little bit if necessary.

 Crumble in the ground beef and stir to combine the mixture.
 The juices from the beef will help to deglaze the caramelization from the pan.
 Cook the beef, scraping up any browned tomato paste mixture from the bottom of the pan, until it is done through.
 Add the diced tomatoes and the liquid of your choice, and stir to combine.
 Stir in the beans and season with salt and pepper.
-Simmer for about 5 to 8 minutes to blend the flavors.
+Simmer for 5 to 8 minutes to blend the flavors.

 Ideas for garnish